 - Military posture with the chest pushed out

-- A V-stance where the torso is positioned behind the hip joints on the side view
+- A V-stance where the torso is positioned behind the hip joints seen on the side view

 - Chronic forward neck